MG Privacy Policy

 • to administer your account (including administering and making payments to you)

-• to process your application to become a MG shareholder, and for purposes connected with your shareholding in MG
+• to process your application to become an MG shareholder, and for purposes connected with your shareholding in MG, including maintaining a share register through ComputerShare Registry Managers.

 We may also use your information in an anonymised aggregated form, to carry out analysis of our products, services, and customer interactions.